astroyuvinut/astro--the-space-expo/README.md

 ## Next steps
 - Choose a track (EO / Orbits / Astro) and we can add the corresponding mini-project next.
 - If you pick Orbits, we can extend this into a ground-track visualizer and a simple tasking scheduler.

+## 👨‍💻 About the Developer

+**Name:** Yuva
+**Email:** astroyuvinut@gmail.com

+Yuva is a computer science student and aspiring AI specialist with a focus on space exploration technologies.
+He is the creator of Space Exploration AI – Satellite Pass Predictor, a project that integrates orbital mechanics, real-time satellite data, and AI-driven analytics to provide accurate satellite visibility predictions.

+**Technical Skills:** Python, NumPy, Pandas, SciPy, Skyfield, Streamlit, Typer, Rich

+**Vision:** To leverage artificial intelligence to enhance astrodynamics and satellite observation, making space exploration more accessible and efficient.

+---